 You can create an After Sending rule to copy messages meeting specific conditions or to specific persons to a different sent folder, however, this copies the sent message.
 The only way to avoid saving a message in the Sent folder as well as in another folder is by disabling the option to Save all sent messages and use rules to save messages.
 If you use this method, your first rule(s) will save messages meeting specific conditions in the desired folders, with each rule containing the Stop processing action.
 The final rule applies to all messages and saves them in the Sent folder, catching all messages not processed by previous After sending Rules.

-Begin by creating a rule “from scratch”, choosing a blank rule, applied on messages you send:
+Step 1: Begin by creating a rule "from scratch", choosing a blank rule, applied on messages you send:

-Add your conditions and Actions, remembering to select Stop processing on each rule.
+Step 2: Add your conditions and Actions, remembering to select Stop processing on each rule.

-The final Rule will have no conditions; the Action will copy messages to the Sent folder:
+Step 3: The final Rule will have no conditions; the Action will copy messages to the Sent folder:

 Note that when you use a rule to move a copy of the sent item, its marked as unread.
 You will need to use VBA to mark the copied sent message read.
 See Mark Sent Items “Read” after Moving to a New Folder for the necessary code.